Lloyd Palun

-Lloyd Palun (born 28 November 1988) is a professional footballer who plays for Ligue 2 club Bastia.
+Lloyd Palun (born 28 November 1988) is a professional footballer who most recently played for Ligue 2 club Bastia.
 Born in France, he represents Gabon at international level.
 He plays as a right-back or as a defensive midfielder.

 Club career

 Palun joined Nice after playing with local amateur clubs Martigues and Trinité.

 International career

-Born in France, Palun elected to represent the Gabon national team at senior international level.
+Palun holds French and Gabonese nationalities.
+He elected to represent the Gabon national team at senior international level.
 He made his debut on 9 February 2011 in a 2–0 victory over Congo DR.

 In 2012, he played in all four national team matches at the 2012 Africa Cup of Nations.
 Gabon reached the quarterfinals.